mr-atbooo/nuxtjs_todoapp_jsonserver/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev

+# You can start JSON Server on other ports with the --port flag:
+$ json-server --watch db.json --port 3004

 # build for production and launch server
 $ npm run build
 $ npm run start